meetoseh/backend/docs/diskcache/keys.md

   as an enum, and value is the value of the field.
 The types are:

   - `1`: part of the serialized journey
-  - `2`: a marker to indicate that the session uid should be inserted here. no value.
-  - `3`: a marker to indicate that the journey jwt should be inserted here. no value.
+  - `2`: a marker to indicate that the journey jwt should be inserted here. no value.
-  - `4`: a marker to indicate that an image file jwt should be inserted here.
+  - `3`: a marker to indicate that an image file jwt should be inserted here.
 The value is the uid of the image file.
-  - `5`: a marker to indicate that a content file jwt should be inserted here.
+  - `4`: a marker to indicate that a content file jwt should be inserted here.
 The value is the uid of the content file.

   Note that this format allows us to inject the JWTs without a deserialize/serialize round trip,